Leather and Sterling Silver Albert or FobCopyright © David Boettcher 2006 - 2017 all rights reserved.

 The image here shows Stephen Fry as Jeeves and Hugh Laurie as Bertie Wooster in "Jeeves and Wooster", a British TV comedy.
 Jeeves, on the left, is wearing his pocket watch in his waistcoat pocket in the traditional style, an Albert chain is visible attached to one of the waistcoat button holes.
 Bertie Wooster on the right of the picture is also wearing a waistcoat, but he has his pocket watch in the breast pocket of his jacket with a leather strap, a fob or Albert, secured to the button hole in the lapel of the jacket.

 After a bit of thought I came up with the design shown in the photograph and sketch.
 The leather strap passes through the bow and is secured with one of my hand made Type GW sterling silver buckles.
 The T-bar and D ring stitched into the strap are also sterling silver.
 All of the sterling silver parts are marked with my sponsor's mark and assayed and hallmarked with traditional British hallmarks by the London Assay Office at Goldsmiths' Hall, where gold and silver have been assayed and hallmarked since 1478.

 As an alternative to the T bar I can supply these Alberts with a swivel clip at the top end.
-The purpose of this is to let you put the watch in a trouser pocket, or the watch pocket of your "five pocket" jeans.
-The swivel clip is too small to go around a belt loop so a split ring or key ring is needed to go around the loop for the swivel clip to fasten to.
-You can either use a key ring you already have, or I can supply one in sterling silver at extra cost.
+The purpose of this is to let you put the watch in a trouser pocket, or the watch pocket of your "five pocket" jeans, and secure the fob to a belt loop on your trousers.
+The swivel clip is too small to go around a belt loop itself, so a split ring or key ring is needed to go around the loop for the swivel clip to fasten to.
+You can either use a split ring you already have, or I can supply one in sterling silver at extra cost.